 Since there are two kinds of unbeliever there are two kinds of condemnation – a lesser and a greater.
-This condemnation does not come from God but from our unbelieving hearts (1 John 3:20) and the law (2 Cor.
-3:9).
+This condemnation does not come from God but from our unbelieving hearts and the law (2 Cor.
+3:9; 1 John 3:20).

 What is the lesser condemnation?
-It is the condemnation or self-imposed judgment that is overturned by grace.
-Think of Saul, living wretchedly under the law, trying to do his best for the Lord.
+It is the condemnation or wretchedness that comes from a graceless life.
+Think of Saul, living under the law, trying to do his best for the Lord.
 On the road to Damascus he encountered God’s grace and was set free from condemning religion.
-He became proof of Jesus’ words that, “Whoever believes in me is not condemned.”

 What is the greater condemnation?
 It is the condemnation that resists grace and denies the Lord.
 Think of the self-righteous Pharisees who hated Jesus and plotted to kill him.
 They received the heavenly rain, but produced thorns and thistles.
 They insulted the Spirit of grace and trampled the Son of God underfoot.
 They pushed the word of God away and judged themselves unworthy of life (Acts 13:46).

 An ignorant unbeliever may receive grace, but a hard-hearted unbeliever cannot receive it.
 Why not?
 Because grace has been offered and rejected.
 It has been tasted and spat out.
 The condemnation of the Pharisee and the hypocrite is greater because it is resistant to grace.
 Having heard the gospel and spurned it they are without hope, because there is no other gospel.

 Ultimately, everyone responds to Jesus.
 Some respond like Saul and join the party; others respond like the Pharisees and remain outside in the darkness of their stubborn unbelief.